trustbit/exercises/transport-tycoon-3.md

 - changes in the domain behavior may enrich, but don't break existing event log format; we've observed that while introducing complexity to the SHIP.

+There is also another visualization implementation that builds up on the domain events.
+It is done by [Aigiz Kunafin](https://github.com/AigizK/) in [HTML+JS](https://github.com/AigizK/transport-tycoon/blob/master/transport_visulazation/index.html).

 Second, **the domain language found its way into each and every codebase**, even though we didn't mention any coding patterns.
 Regardless, of the implementation language, exercise solutions would make sense to anybody familiar with the domain.

 Take a list at a few snippets from the [list of solutions](https://github.com/Softwarepark/exercises/blob/master/transport-tycoon/README.md).